-The Norwegian joins an illustrious club of young captains that have shown the necessary character on and off the pitch to lead their respective teams.
+The 24-year old joins an illustrious club of young captains that have shown the necessary character on and off the pitch to lead their respective teams and nations.

-We are taking a look at some of the huge names in world football down the years who have been named club captain at a young age.
+We are taking a look at some of the huge names in world football down the years who have been named captain of their side at a young age.

 Steven Gerrard – 23 Years Old

-After exploding on the scene as a fiery teenager, Steven Gerrard’s legacy as arguably Liverpool’s greatest ever captain started in 2003 as he took the armband for the first time aged 23.
+After exploding on the scene as a fiery teenager, Steven Gerrard’s legacy as arguably Liverpool’s greatest ever captain started in 2003 as he took the armband for the first time.

 Just one year later, the future England captain led the Reds to a breathtaking Champions League comeback against AC Milan, scoring a crucial goal to help his side overturn a three goal deficit.